lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 # Today we're modeling to learn how to check our patient data and team trends.
 Hello!
 I'm __________ and I'm __________ [Co-facilitators introduce themselves].
 Today we're modeling to learn how to check our patient data and team trends.

+We’re showing the learner see guide for the session, found at *mtl.how*.
+As you see in the Done and Do table, we will also be using our MTL resources at mtl.how/data during this session.

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->
 | <img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_hexagon-check-mark_309690_003F72.png" height = "80" width = "80"> **Done** | <img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_synchronize_778914_003F72.png" height = "90" width = "90"> **Do** |
 | --- | --- |
 | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_data_sm.png" height = "75" width = "110">](http://mtl.how/data) We identified our Team Vision, selected our Team Lead and set a standing team meeting time.
 We logged in to mtl.how/data to look at the splash page.| [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_data_sm.png" height = "75" width = "110">](http://mtl.how/data) We will select and review Team Data for _MTL_. |

+Since last time, we identified a team lead and selected a standing meeting day and time.
+In this session, we will explore our team data and trends.

+Scrolling down to our Learning Objectives, after this *MTL* session, we will be able to: *(read LO's)*

 <!-- Learning Objectives Icon -->
 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/we_decided_learning_objectives.png" height = "90" width = "90" style ="display: inline-block"/>